Analysis & plotting#

 $ snb-analyse --defect v_Cd_0 --code FHI-aims --path defects_folder --ref_struct -0.4 --verbose

-Again if we want to analyse the results for all defects present in a given/current directory, we can use the -a/--all flag:
+Again if we want to analyse the results for all defects present in a given/current directory, we can just run snb-analyse from the top-level directory containing the defect folders.

 Note